-FLORA CHONG joined Toronto ALPHA (Association for Learning and Preserving the History of WWII in Asia) as a volunteer in 2004.
-Feeling the urgency and significance of educating the younger generations about the forgotten history and the social justice context it adheres, she retired from her senior executive position of a business group in Toronto and became a full time volunteer for Toronto ALPHA since 2005.
+Flora joined Toronto ALPHA as a volunteer in 2004.
+Feeling the urgency and significance of educating the younger generations about the forgotten history and the social justice context it adheres, she retired from her senior executive position of a business group in Toronto and became a full time volunteer for Toronto ALPHA in 2005.
 She now serves as the Executive Director and Vice Chair of Toronto ALPHA.

-JUDY CHO is the director of project development at Toronto ALPHA.
-She is also a co-founder of NABI Women’s Network and project coordinator for the Free and Empower Me (FEM) project which aims to empower youth by examining historic issues surrounding violence against women and promoting healthy ways in which young adults can deal with current issues of violence in our communities.
+JUDY CHO is the Director of Project Development at Toronto ALPHA.
+She is also one of the co-founders of NABI Women’s Network and works as a project coordinator for the Free and Empower Me (FEM) project which aims to empower youth by examining historic issues surrounding violence against women, promoting healthy ways for young adults to deal with current issues of violence in our communities.

-SARAH BLEIWAS is a Project Coordinator with Toronto ALPHA.
-She is involved in dynamic projects where she collaborates alongside youth (HumaniTEAM summer program; History meets Humanity student conference), educators (the revised Teachers Resource Guide) and the community (the ALPHA Resource Centre and community outreach presentations).
+SARAH BLEIWAS is the Senior Project Coordinator with Toronto ALPHA.
+She is involved in dynamic projects where she collaborates alongside youth through the HumaniTEAM summer program and History meets Humanity student conference, with educators through the revised Teachers Resource Guide and the community through the ALPHA Resource Centre and community outreach presentations.

-EMILY LEE works at Toronto ALPHA as an Administrator.
-In this role, she oversees the day-to-day administration work and also provides administrative support to all fundraising and educational events.
+EMILY LEE works at Toronto ALPHA as an Administrator, overseeing the day-to-day administration, providing administrative support to all fundraising and educational events.